MACHINE NAME = WEB 2

 The interplay of rising debt levels and a gradual shift towards more expensive financing has led to a progressive rise in LDCs’ net interest payments.
 This trend raises even more serious concerns in the current international context, marked by multiple interrelated shocks to economic activity, high interest rates, and heightened uncertainties.
 In 2010, for half of the LDCs, governments’ net interest payments amounted to at least 0.6% of GDP; and more than twice as much (1.3%) in 2022.
 The rise in the cost of public debt is even more dramatic when compared to government revenues, with net interest payments having expanded from 2.7 % of revenues to 6.9 %.

-In the same vein, 33% of LDCs now allocate 10% or more of their revenue to net interest payments.
-The number of countries facing this situation increased from 6 to 15 between 2010 and 2022.
-These trends mirror the corresponding tendencies for of other developing countries.
-However, unlike in the latter, LDCs appear to have experienced virtually no reduction in the burden of servicing public debt following the outbreak of the COVID-19 pandemic.
+In the same vein, over 40% of LDCs now allocate 10% or more of their revenue to net interest payments.
+The number of countries facing this situation increased from six to 19 between 2010 and 2023.
+These trends mirror the corresponding tendencies of other developing countries.
+In both cases, the number of countries currently facing a high burden of servicing public debt is even higher than in 2020, at the height of the COVID-19 pandemic.

-Net interest payments in LDCs have increased three times as fast as other key components of public spending, such as education, health and even investment.
-Moreover, the difference in the pace of the dynamics for interest payments and other key government expenditures is much larger for LDCs than in the case of other developing countries, reflecting the much sharper expansion in the nominal value of interest payments.
+Net interest payments in LDCs have increased between three and five times as fast as other key components of public spending, such as education, health, and even investment.
+Moreover, the difference in the rate of increase for interest payments relative to other key government expenditures is much larger for LDCs than in the case of other developing countries, reflecting the much sharper expansion in the nominal value of interest payments.

 The above trend raises severe concerns at a time when most LDCs appear to be off-track to achieving the SDGs.
-Sluggish progress is compounded by setbacks caused by cascading crises.
-The increase of net interest payments prevents LDCs from scaling up public investments in sustainable development by draining much-needed resources.
+Sluggish progress is compounded by setbacks caused by cascading crises, which intensify financing needs.
+The increase in net interest payments prevents LDCs from scaling up public investments in sustainable development by draining much-needed resources.

-Five LDCs (Angola, The Gambia, Malawi, Uganda, and Zambia) spend more public resources to pay interest than to finance their education sector.
-Similarly, in as many as 19 LDCs (Angola, Bangladesh, Benin, Burundi, Chad, Eritrea, The Gambia, Guinea-Bissau, Lao People's Democratic Republic, Malawi, Mozambique, Myanmar, Senegal, Sierra Leone, South Sudan, Tanzania, Togo, Uganda, and Zambia), interest payments outweigh public expenditures in the health sector.
+Four LDCs (Angola, Bangladesh, Uganda, and Zambia) spend more public resources on interest payments than on education.
+Similarly, in as many as 18 LDCs (Angola, Bangladesh, Benin, Burundi, Chad, The Gambia, Guinea-Bissau, the Lao People's Democratic Republic, Malawi, Mozambique, Myanmar, Senegal, Sierra Leone, South Sudan, Tanzania, Togo, Uganda, and Zambia), interest payments outweigh public expenditures in the health sector.
 Again, in Angola and Yemen, the costs of servicing public debt exceed those of public investments.

-This means that 521 million people, equivalent to more than half of the LDC population, live in countries that are devoting more resources to pay interest on public debt than to finance either the health or education sector.
+This means that 532 million people, equivalent to slightly more than half of the LDC population, live in countries that are devoting more resources to pay interest on public debt than to finance either the health or education sector.

-Looking ahead, LDCs will not only have to redouble efforts to spur their structural transformation and address the impacts of the interrelated crises, but also invest massively in climate change adaptation.
-Addressing loss and damage and advancing on climate change mitigation are also important objectives calling for additional financing.
-Against this background, if the commitment to a “strengthened global partnership for least developed countries based on the principles of leaving no one behind” (DPoA paragraph 29) is to be taken seriously, it is imperative to unlock adequate resources for sustainable development.
+Looking ahead, LDCs will not only have to redouble efforts to spur their structural transformation and address the impacts of the interrelated crises, but also invest massively in climate change adaptation, addressing loss and damage and taking steps towards climate change mitigation.
+These key objectives call for adequate financing, through tailored and targeted mechanisms.
+Against this background, if the commitment to a “strengthened global partnership for least developed countries based on the principles of leaving no one behind” (DPoA paragraph 29) is to be taken seriously, it is imperative to unlock adequate resources for LDCs’ sustainable development.
 Meeting long-standing aid commitments for LDCs (enshrined in SDG17.2) would be a first important step to boost their access to sustainable development finance.
-Addressing LDCs’ debt vulnerabilities in a fair and sustainable way represents another necessary facet of this important effort; one that demands urgent attention.
+However, ODA disbursements to LDCs declined for the second year in a row in 2022, with preliminary data for 2023 pointing only to a partial recovery.
+Addressing LDCs’ debt vulnerabilities in a fair and sustainable way represents another necessary facet of this important effort – one that demands urgent attention.

 Small Islands Developing States